Sunglasses aren’t just necessary during the summer months; eyewear should be an essential part of your cycling wardrobe throughout the year.

 How much to spend

 If you go for one of the brands sported by the pros, you could easily be looking at £200 plus by the time you’ve factored in additional lenses.
 However, before spending this much, think of the life your glasses are going to live.
 Taken on and off roughly while on the bike, jammed into the vents of your helmet, shoved in a jersey pocket or carelessly flung on the seat of your car at the end of a tough event.
-It might be wiser to view cycling sunglasses as being “disposable” and opt for a less fashionable brand from who you can get a decent pair of glasses with three lenses for under £50.00.
+It might be wiser to view cycling sunglasses as having a short life span and to opt for a less fashionable brand from whom you can get a decent pair of glasses with three lenses for under £50.00.